Kathy McCleaf, coordinator

 Civic Engagement Opportunities

-SGS 226 Culture and Wellness and CE 255 Assisting Local Food Programs, taught by Dr. McCleaf, provide students opportunities for civic engagement and applications to better understand class and gender.
-Students receive 3 credit hours attributed to CE when participating in CE 255 and may contract for CE hours in SGS 226 beyond what is required in the course.
+SGS 226 Culture and Wellness and CE 255 Assisting Local Food Programs provide students opportunities for civic engagement and applications to better understand class and gender.
+Students receive 3 credit hours attributed to civic engagement when participating in CE 255 and may contract for CE hours in SGS 226 beyond what is required in the course.

 215, 315 Topics in Sexuality and Gender Studies (3 s.h.)

-Students examine intersections of ethnicity, gender, sexuality, ability and class as it impacts access to wellness.
-Beginning qualitative research and practical experience with a local Global Information System will engage students in an examination of community stratification relative to food security and economic resources.
+Students examine intersections of ethnicity, gender, sexuality, ability, and class as they impact access to wellness.
 This course counts as a select elective towards the completion of a major in Sociology.

 235 Gender, Sex, and the Military (3 s.h.)
 (G)